xactuary/PyPoll-Python-Challenge/README.md

 2.  the percentage of votes from each county out of the total count
 3. The county with the highest turn out

+The challenge is to use Python on the provided Election_results.csv file to calculate the desired statitics and print out the results to the terminal as well as in a text file that can be provided to the election committee.

 ### Background
-A Colorado Board of Elections employees, Seth and Tom, have asked for an analysis of election results in conjunction with an audit that is being done of a recent local congressional election.
-The audit is looking to find out the following information:
+Colorado Board of Elections employees, Seth and Tom, have asked for an analysis of election results in conjunction with an audit that is being done of a recent local congressional election.
+The audit originally requested the following information:

 1. The Total number of Votes cast
 2. A Complete list of candidates who received votes